-The third evaluation at Wallops Island was conducted to get a better picture of the efficacy of capabilities the industry can provide to the Coast Guard for missions over a maritime environment,

-The Coast Guard completed system operational verification testing of the Scan Eagle on Coast Guard Cutter Stratton on Jan.
-2. 2017.
-The Stratton crew and UAS program officials tested the power, communications, and launch and recovery systems that make up the sUAS to ensure that all parts functioned as needed and to identify areas requiring improvement.
-The full system consists of the aircraft, a ground control station, and a forward and an aft directional antenna, which contain the necessary fiber optic cables needed to communicate with the aircraft.
+The third evaluation at Wallops Island was conducted to get a better picture of the efficacy of capabilities the industry can provide to the Coast Guard for missions over a maritime environment, consists of the aircraft, a ground control station, and a forward and an aft directional antenna, which contain the necessary fiber optic cables needed to communicate with the aircraft.
 The Scan Eagle is 8.2-foot-long with a 16-foot wingspan.
 It is sent into the air from a pneumatic launcher and recovered with a hook and arresting wire.
 ScanEagle is designed to remain in the air for more than 24 hours.